 If you have a query about coronavirus (COVID-19) relating to schools and other educational establishments, and children's social care, in England contact our helpline.

-Lines are open from 8am to 6pm, Monday to Friday, and 10am to 4pm at weekends.
+Lines are open from 8am to 6pm, Monday to Friday.

 If you work in a school, please have your unique reference number (URN or UK PRN) available when calling the helpline.